 In certain circumstances, and subject to certain conditions, royalty payments may be made gross (or with a reduced rate of WHT) where:

-- the beneficial owner of the corresponding income is a UK resident company (or trading in the UK through a PE or a partnership in which the partners meet specific conditions);
+- the beneficial owner of the corresponding income is a UK resident company (or trading in the United Kingdom through a PE or a partnership in which the partners meet specific conditions)

 Unlike the rule regarding interest, where such a relief is available, a company may make a royalty payment gross of WHT (or subject to a reduced rate of WHT under a treaty) without prior clearance having been given by HMRC if they reasonably believe at the time that the relief is due.
 However, if that belief is later found to be incorrect, HMRC may direct that the payment must be made net of WHT, with the WHT paid to HMRC, and the payer may be subject to interest and penalties in respect of the WHT that should have been withheld (even if their belief was reasonable).